We'll not be remembered as just fairy tales anymore... we'll be remembered as a Legend that will echo through all time. —Princess Midna

-In fact, the only traditional evil faction with no other motive than slaughter is the Gohma.
+In fact, the only traditional evil factions with no other motive than slaughter are the Gohma and the Phantom Army.
 Even the would-be tyrant manipulator Veran just wants Onox back, alongside the domination thing.

 Dark Mistress: Veran, who apparently had a relationship with Onox before his untimely death and resurrection as a skeletal dragon.